Roy Agnew: Career and later life

-In January 1938, Agnew was engaged by the ABC to compere a weekly program on contemporary music, dubbed the "Modern and Contemporary Composers' Session".
-Agnew featured composers such as Webern, Berg, Busoni, Szymanowski, Debussy, Stravinsky and Scriabin, and sometimes performed the pieces himself.
-The program became so popular it ran for five years.
+In January 1938, Agnew was engaged by the ABC to compere a weekly program on contemporary music, dubbed the "Modern and Contemporary Composers' Session."
+Agnew featured composers such as Webern, Berg, Busoni, Szymanowski, Debussy, Stravinsky, and Scriabin, and sometimes performed the pieces himself.
+The program became so popular that it ran for five years.
 It was no doubt strongly influenced by the example of Edward Clark, whose broadcasts Agnew had heard in Britain.
-Clark was a student of Arnold Schoenberg, closely connected to all the members of the Second Viennese School, and went on to become a ground-breaking BBC producer and broadcaster, and to conduct some important British and world premieres.
+Clark was a student of Arnold Schoenberg, closely connected to all the members of the Second Viennese School, and went on to become a ground-breaking BBC producer and broadcaster and to conduct some important British and world premieres.

-Agnew also compered a second program "Music Through the Ages: The Piano and its Composers" featuring mostly classical composers such as Giles Farnaby, Domenico Scarlatti, Mozart and Chopin, which Agnew played himself.
+Agnew also composed a second program, "Music Through the Ages: The Piano and its Composers," featuring mostly classical composers such as Giles Farnaby, Domenico Scarlatti, Mozart, and Chopin, which Agnew played himself.

-In 1939 he won first prize for his Sonata Ballade from the Musical Association of New South Wales, which he later recorded for Columbia.
-In 1943, he recorded fifty of his own compositions for the ABC.
-While these recordings remain a valuable record of his own playing, they are somewhat marred by the fact that the limited technology of the period forced him to hurry over some passages to fit them onto tape.
+In 1939, he won first prize for his sonata ballade from the Musical Association of New South Wales, which he later recorded for Columbia.
+In 1943, he recorded fifty of his compositions for ABC.
+While these recordings remain a valuable record of his playing, they are somewhat marred by the fact that the limited technology of the period forced him to hurry over some passages to fit them onto tape.

-In 1944, Agnew's last major work, the Sonata Legend (Capricornia) was publicly performed for the first time by Alexander Sverjensky at the Sydney Conservatorium.
+In 1944, Agnew's last major work, the Sonata Legend (Capricornia), was publicly performed for the first time by Alexander Sverjensky at the Sydney Conservatorium.
 In February of that year, Agnew accepted a position at the Conservatorium.

-He developed a warm relationship with the piano teacher Winifred Burston, who introduced his works to her students such as Larry Sitsky and Richard Meale.
+He developed a warm relationship with the piano teacher Winifred Burston, who introduced his works to her students, such as Larry Sitsky and Richard Meale.

+Agnew died unexpectedly, aged 53, on 12 November 1944, from sepsis following a bout of tonsilitis.
+His estate, upon his death, was valued at a modest £547.

 Personal life

-Agnew married Kathleen Olive, youngest daughter of the late judge and former senator Richard O'Connor, at St Mary's Cathedral on 8 November 1930.
+Agnew married Kathleen Olive, the youngest daughter of the late judge and former senator Richard O'Connor, at St. Mary's Cathedral on November 8, 1930.
 The marriage resulted in no children.
-He has been described as a quiet, gentle and unassuming man, for whom life outside his music, his home and his garden "was not very concrete or real".
+He has been described as a quiet, gentle, and unassuming man, for whom life outside his music, his home, and his garden "was not very concrete or real".
 He also enjoyed surfing and walking.

-He died unexpectedly on 12 November 1944 from septicaemia following a bout of tonsilitis.
-His estate upon his death was valued at a modest £547.